Aisling Bea: Career

 After graduating from drama school, Bea spent two years trying to get work in theatre as a dramatic actress.
-Instead, she was cast mainly in comedic television series including Cardinal Burns and Dead Boss (both 2012).
+Instead, she was cast mainly in comedic television series including Cardinal Burns and Sharon Horgan's Dead Boss (both 2012).
 While filming Dead Boss in 2011, Bea decided to try stand-up comedy.
-In 2012, she won the Gilded Balloon So You Think You're Funny award at the Edinburgh Festival Fringe and, in 2013, was nominated for Best Newcomer at the Edinburgh Comedy Awards for her show C'est La Bea.
+In 2012, she was the first woman in 20 years (and only the second in its history) to win the Gilded Balloon So You Think You're Funny award at the Edinburgh Festival Fringe.
+In 2013, she was nominated for Best Newcomer at the Edinburgh Comedy Awards for her show C'est La Bea.

 The exposure brought by these awards and festival appearances marked a "turning point" in Bea's career and she began to appear as a regular guest on panel shows including QI and Insert Name Here.
 Bea and Yasmine Akram co-wrote and co-hosted the BBC Radio 4 comedy folklore series Micks and Legends (2012, 2015); it was nominated for a Chortle Award in 2013.
 Bea won the 2014 British Comedy Award for Best Female TV Comic, and returned to Edinburgh in 2015 with the live show Plan Bea.
-In 2016, she became a team captain on 8 Out of 10 Cats and was a cast member on Taskmaster in 2017.
+In 2015, she presented Channel 4's alternative election coverage with David Mitchell and Jeremy Paxman.
+In 2016, she became a team captain on 8 Out of 10 Cats and was a contestant on series 5 of Taskmaster in 2017.